nlab23/fightitapp-legal/terms.md

 By using the app, you agree to these Terms and our Privacy Policy.

 ## 2. Eligibility
 You must be legally able to enter into this agreement and not barred by applicable law.
+You must be at least 18 to use the app.
+The app is intended for adults seeking to quit nicotine.

 ## 3. Accounts
 No account or login is required.
 If accounts are added later, additional terms will apply.